Google Search Result Types: A Visual Guide

 There's no sign up form for you to fill out to be listed on Google Flights.
 Instead, you're encouraged to get in touch with ITA to be considered.

 As part of branded Knowledge Graph listings for hotels, Google often displays in-card options to book a room with the hotel right from the SERP.
-The providers you can book through include both the hotels' official websites and booking companies.
+How far we've come with the humble result page… — The providers you can book through include both the hotels' official websites and booking companies.

 Get started with Google Hotel Ads by choosing an integration partner or contacting Google's team.